christiangubana/rest-api/README.md

 Server running on http://localhost:8080
 ```

-You should be able to access in the browser via
+You should be able to access it the browser via
  http://localhost:8080/api